aura-nw/mainnet-artifacts/Foundation-delegation-program/validator-profiles/Chill Validation/ChillValidation.md

     1. Top 15 validators must run an Euphoria testnet node beside Xstaxy mainnet node
     2. The hardware for mainnet meets the recommended baseline
     3. Uptime of at least 90%
-    4. Commission rate is between 5% to 8%
+    4. Commission rate is between 3% to 5%
     5. Commit to participate in network governance at least 2/3 of the total proposals throughout the delegation period
     6. Must set Gas Price >= 0.001 uaura
     7. Publicly announced to the social channels on the delegation decision